Kingxukai/linux/Documentation/driver-api/vfio.rst

 safe [2]_, non-privileged, userspace drivers.

 Why do we want that?
-Virtual machines often make use of direct device access ("device assignment") when configured for the highest possible I/O performance.
-From a device and host perspective, this simply turns the VM into a userspace driver, with the benefits of significantly reduced latency, higher bandwidth, and direct use of bare-metal device drivers [3]_.
+Virtual machines often make use of direct device access ("device assignment") when configured for the woke highest possible I/O performance.
+From a device and host perspective, this simply turns the woke VM into a userspace driver, with the woke benefits of significantly reduced latency, higher bandwidth, and direct use of bare-metal device drivers [3]_.

-Some applications, particularly in the high performance computing field, also benefit from low-overhead, direct device access from userspace.
+Some applications, particularly in the woke high performance computing field, also benefit from low-overhead, direct device access from userspace.
 Examples include network adapters (often non-TCP/IP based) and compute accelerators.
-Prior to VFIO, these drivers had to either go through the full development cycle to become proper upstream driver, be maintained out of tree, or make use of the UIO framework, which has no notion of IOMMU protection, limited interrupt support, and requires root privileges to access things like PCI configuration space.
+Prior to VFIO, these drivers had to either go through the woke full development cycle to become proper upstream driver, be maintained out of tree, or make use of the woke UIO framework, which has no notion of IOMMU protection, limited interrupt support, and requires root privileges to access things like PCI configuration space.